We’ve said it before, and we’ll say it again — everyone loves credentials. Credentials are the glazed donut of data types.

 - One-time passwords

-These methods aren’t completely passwordless (see more below), but it doesn’t mean they’re bad.
+These methods aren’t completely passwordless (see more below), but that doesn’t mean they’re bad.

 Here's how passwordless authentication works

-Every passwordless authentication method follows its unique algorithm.
+Each passwordless authentication method uses a unique algorithm.
 Generally, the system generates two cryptographic keys (one private and one public) when a user signs up to verify their identity.
 A user keeps a private key, and a public key is stored on the app’s server.

-Whenever a user logs in, they need to unlock their private key by performing particular actions like scanning a fingertip.
+Whenever a user logs in, they must unlock their private key by performing specific actions, such as scanning a fingerprint.
 Once the private key is unlocked, the system matches it with the public key.
 If the key pair is matched, the user is successfully authenticated and can use the app.

 Note that the user’s private data never leaves their device.
 Their fingerprint is only used to unlock the private key.

-When speaking about the web, Google and Apple have successfully implemented biometric authentication via a fingertip or Face ID.
+When it comes to the web, Google and Apple have successfully implemented biometric authentication via fingerprint or Face ID.
 But those methods haven’t become more popular than magic links.
-Magic links work similar to the previous method, but they involve an intermediary — an email.
+Magic links work similarly to the previous method, but they involve an intermediary — an email.

 Here’s how magic links work step-by-step: